TonioGela/blog/content/testing-typelevel-toolkit.md

 The little testing framework we wrote is now capable of both running and testing `scala-cli` scripts that use the typelevel toolkit, and it will test it in every platform and scala version. `sbt test` will now publish both the toolkit and the test toolkit, for every platform, right before running the unit tests, achieving in this way a complete coverage and adding reliability to our releases! :tada:

-And all of this was done without even touching our GitHub Actions, just with some `sbt`_-fu_.
+And all of this was done without even touching our GitHub Actions, just with some `sbt`_-fu_, and **just using the libraries that are included in the toolkit itself** :sunglasses:

 [Typelevel toolkit]: https://typelevel.org/toolkit/
 [Typelevel]: https://github.com/typelevel/